ToF-/ForthBowlingScore/README.md

 ### Checking for Bonus
 We have a strike if the frame is a new frame and the roll is a 10.
 In that case, add points to the bonus and close the frame.

-If the frame is new but we don't have a strike then open the frame.
+If the frame is new but we don't have a strike then open the frame, saving the roll value.

 If the frame is open and the roll added to the previous one makes a 10, we have a spare.